 Since moving to Berlin Lichtenberg, I’ve made the effort to explore my new district and the surrounding area as much as possible.
 Whether it be visiting the Gardens of the World or the Tierpark, there were (and are) several places I want to check off my list, and Schlosspark Biesdorf just happened to be one of them.

 Spending a warm summer day visiting a park filled with all sorts of greenery, an English-style garden, and an Italian-inspired villa?
 Count me in.

 Why You Should Check Out Schlosspark Biesdorf Berlin

 Have you ever heard of Schlosspark Biesdorf Berlin?
 Likely you haven’t, as even many longtime Berliners haven’t visited this beautiful spot for themselves.
 For sure, Schlosspark Biesdorf isn’t one of Berlin’s prime attractions like the TV Tower or the Berliner Dom and the fact that it’s located well outside of the city center makes it even less appealing for some.
 Yet whether you’re a local or a tourist, I recommend a visit.
 It’s totally worth the brief journey there and in my humble opinion, may very well be one of Berlin’s most underrated sites.

 Recommended reading: Find out where to take photos of some of Berlin’s best landmarks – Five of the Most Photographed Landmarks in Berlin.

 The History of Schlosspark Biesdorf Berlin

-This pink hued, 20 room, Neoclassical villa with an octagonal tower was first built in 1868 for Baron von Rüxleben.
+This pink-hued, 20-room, Neoclassical villa with an octagonal tower was first built in 1868 for Baron von Rüxleben.
 Dreaming of a luxurious villa with an Italian vibe, he hired Heino Schmeiden to complete his masterpiece.
-The villa ended up being sold several times over the next two decades, until it came in possession of the Siemens family in 1887.
+The villa ended up being sold several times over the next two decades until it came into possession of the Siemens family in 1887.

 The Siemens expanded the outdoor area into a 14-acre English-styled public park which included a pond, walking paths, manicured lawns, gardens, a tea pavilion, and many large deciduous and coniferous trees.